 Buy Argentina Maps

 From 1864 to 1870, Argentina fought as part of the Triple Alliance, along with Brazil and Uruguay, against Paraguay, in a war known as the War of the Triple Alliance or the Paraguayan War.
-This war caused more deaths proportionally than any other war in modern history, and devastated Paraguay, killing off about 60 percent of its population.
+This war caused more deaths proportionally than any other war in modern history, and devastated Paraguay, killing off Argentina Culture and Traditions 60 percent of its population.